WCTE/MC_Production/README.md

 # MC_Production
-These scripts are intended to use in the WCTE MC production with with software container.
+These scripts are intended to use in the WCTE MC production with software container.

 ## Setup
 First clone this repository.